What is digital transformation, and why is it non-negotiable in 2026?

 - Assessment (2 weeks): mapping existing processes, identifying pain points

-- CRM implementation (6 weeks): centralizing customer communication, automated reminders
+- CRM implementation (6 weeks): centralizing communication, automated reminders

 - Custom dispatch application (12 weeks): real-time tracking, automated route optimization

-- Customer portal (8 weeks): self-service interface for tracking and documentation
+- Customer portal (8 weeks): self-service tracking and documentation

 - AI-powered predictive analytics (10 weeks): demand forecasting, capacity planning